QuickNS/azure-data-share-automation/Readme.md

 Note that the function is also using the service principal created before.
 This will allow the function to accept the invitation but also to authenticate against the Data Share service and the destination storage account to setup the share subscription.

-The service principal must have the following permissions:
+As a reminder the service principal must have the following permissions:

 *Destination* Data Share Account: